syncfusion-content/maui-docs/MAUI/NumericEntry/Overview.md

 ---
 layout: post
-title: About .NET MAUI NumericEntry control | Syncfusion
+title: About .NET MAUI NumericEntry Control | Syncfusion
 description: Learn here all about introduction of Syncfusion .NET MAUI NumericEntry (SfNumericEntry) control, its features, and more.
 platform: MAUI
 control: SfNumericEntry